-This week’s selection is the “3D Printer Troubleshooting Handbook” by Johannes Wild.
+This week’s selection is “3D Printer Troubleshooting Handbook: The Ultimate Guide to Fix all Common and Uncommon 3D Printing Issues!” by Johannes Wild.

 - Clogged nozzle